US border officials question Canadian fishermen in disputed waters

-U.S. Customs and Border Patrol agents have been questioning Canadian fishermen in disputed territorial waters around Machias Island about possible illegal immigration, according to Canadian media reports.
+U.S. Customs and Border Patrol agents have been questioning Canadian fishermen in disputed territorial waters around Machias Seal Island about possible illegal immigration.

+CBP officials indicated Thursday that they have had contact with 21 Canadian vessels near the Maine-New Brunswick border since October 2017.
+The agency did not specify how many of those vessels are in the so-called “Gray Zone” of disputed territorial waters around the island, which lies about 12 miles southwest of the Canadian island of Grand Manan and 12 miles southeast of the Maine village of Cutler.

+The Canadian government staffs and maintains a lighthouse station on the small, low-lying island.

 The CBC reported Wednesday that U.S. officials have approached at least two boats, possibly more, in the disputed area over the past couple of weeks.
-Machias Seal Island, a small low-lying island with a lighthouse manned and maintained by the Canadian government, lies about 12 miles southwest of the Canadian island of Grand Manan and 12 miles southeast of the Maine village of Cutler.

-The report indicated that CBP officials released a statement late Wednesday, saying that border agents had been in the vicinity of the island to “enforce immigration laws and other violations of federal law.”
-CBC added that the U.S. agency said it was not looking into any possible fishing or boating violations, which is the responsibility of the U.S. Coast Guard.

-A message left Thursday morning by the Bangor Daily News with a regional CBP spokesperson was not returned.

 The patrols are part of recent increased enforcement actions nationwide by the U.S. agency, including a checkpoint last month along Interstate 95 north of Bangor.
 U.S. law allows such immigration enforcement actions to be conducted anywhere within 100 miles of the border.